 (By the way, have I ever told you how much I loathe the term "access schedule?")

-Our life shouldn't be put on hold when they walk out the door....
+Our life, and most importantly our daughters life, shouldn't be put on hold when they walk out the door....

 When they are with their Mom they get to do lots of fun activities.

 We shouldn't have to sit and stare at a blank wall, only to resume regular programming when they return.

 Most importantly, Reese shouldn't be forced to live her life according to an every-other-week access schedule either.

 Their lives don't stop when they are at their Moms, and her life shouldn't stop either.

 We are very open about this with them too, and they totally get it.
 They understand that even though everything isn't always EQUAL it is always FAIR.

 When they are with their Mom, they go to parties, on getaways, on all-inclusive vacations, go for ice-cream, have cottage weekends, movie nights, beach days etc...
 They do a lot of great stuff.
 They have a blast!